arteaga7/ML-Binary-Classifier/README.md

 d.
 Scaling the data.

-Third, the training and validation of the performance of 4 different ML algorithms are compared to solve the binary classification problem.
+Third, the training and validation of the performance of 7 different ML algorithms are compared to solve the binary classification problem.
 The ML models are:

-• Algorithm 1: **Logistic Regression**.
+• Algorithm 1: **LogisticRegression**.

-• Algorithm 2: **Decision Tree Classifier**.
+• Algorithm 2: **DecisionTreeClassifier**.

-• Algorithm 3: **Random Forest Classifier**.
+• Algorithm 3: **RandomForestClassifier**.

+• Algorithm 4: **GradientBoostingClassifier**.

+• Algorithm 4: **XGBClassifier (XGBoost library)**.

+• Algorithm 4: **LGBMClassifier (LightGBM library)**.

-• Algorithm 4: **Gradient Boosting Classifier**.
+• Algorithm 4: **CatBoostClassifier (CatBoost library)**.

-Finally, the best algorithim is selected for this particular dataset.
+Finally, the best algorithim is selected for this particular dataset to make predictions in production.

-🛠️**Libraries used**: Pandas, Matplotlib, Seaborn, NumPy, SciPy, Scikit-learn.
+🛠️**Libraries used**: Pandas, Matplotlib, Seaborn, NumPy, SciPy, Scikit-learn, XGBoost, LightGBM, CatBoost.

-The Jupyter Notebook is in scripts/binary_classifier.ipynb.
+- In folder "notebooks" is the Jupyter Notebook "binary_classifier.ipynb".

+- In folder "data/raw" is the raw dataset.

+- In folder "data/processed" is the processed data.

+- In folder "models" are the scaler and the trained model.

 ## 🚀 Installation
 1. Clone this repository: